rmziolek/pySoftWhere/README.md

-# pySoftWhere: Intrinsic Interface Identification for Simulated Soft Matter Nanostructures
+# pySoftWhere: A Python Package for Intrinsic Interface Analysis of Simulated Soft Matter Nanostructures

 pySoftWhere (pySW) has the following classes: